elijahandrews/elijahandrews.github.io/_posts/2015-01-21-neat-ice-formations.md

 comments: true
 ---

-The other day, like any other typical school day, I woke up at 7:15 am.
+The other day, like any other school day, I woke up at 7:15 am.
 However, I noticed something different: it was foggy outside.
 Well, that part isn't the interesting part.
 The interesting part was that it was foggy outside in the *dead of winter*.
 I don't think I've ever seen fog in the winter, let alone